ozbonus/ozbonus.github.io/_posts/2024-04-10-sticky-dash.md

 ![Erasing a star from the board.](sticky-dash-3.gif)

-After the students says the correct word or phrase, erase one star from the target area, and have that student rush to the back of the line.
+After the student says the correct word or phrase, erase one star from the target area, and have that student rush to the back of the line.

 ![Erasing a star from the board.](sticky-dash-4.gif)